adammmmm/go-junos/README.md

 * Rollback the configuration to a given state or a "rescue" config.
 * Configure devices by submitting commands, uploading a local file or from a remote FTP/HTTP server.
 * Commit operations: lock, unlock, commit, commit at, commit confirmed, commit full.
-* [Device views][views] - This will allow you to quickly get all the information on the device for the specified view.
+* [Device views](https://github.com/adammmmm/go-junos#views) - This will allow you to quickly get all the information on the device for the specified view.
 * [SRX] Convert from a zone-based address book to a global one.

 ### Installation
 `go get -u github.com/adammmmm/go-junos`

-> **Note:** This package makes all of it's calls over [Netconf][netconf-rfc] using the [netconf][netconf] package from nemith.
+> **Note:** This package makes all of it's calls using netconf over ssh using the [netconf](https://github.com/nemith/netconf) package from nemith.
 Please make sure you allow Netconf communication to your devices:
 ```
 set system services netconf ssh
 set security zones security-zone <xxx> interfaces <xxx> host-inbound-traffic system-services netconf